READ TIME: 12mins

 I Can’t Pay The VAT – When You Can’t Pay Vat – Then Why Can’t I Pay VAT?

-You Can’t pay VAT?
-And have started accumulating VAT arrears, therefore, causing creditor pressure.
+You can’t pay VAT?
+And have started accumulating VAT arrears, therefore causing creditor pressure.
 What are my can’t pay VAT options?
-You are, therefore, raising questions about your companies cash flow or lack of it.
+You are therefore raising questions about your company’s cash flow or lack of it.
 It is essential as a director that you have control of the cash flow of your company.
 You need then to investigate the problem immediately and have a strategy for the way ahead.
 You are thus resolving how the crisis came about.
 Potentially, the issue is a result of slow-paying debtors or bad debt?

 Failing to submit a Self Assessment payment on account due in July 2020, your payment deadline was deferred until 31 January 2021.
 Therefore, you do not have to contact HMRC and face paying penalties

-Please then ensure you Contact the HMRC coronavirus (COVID-19) helpline if unable to pay tax bills due to the coronavirus.
+Please then ensure you contact the HMRC coronavirus (COVID-19) helpline if you are unable to pay tax bills due to the coronavirus.